Начала работу Юридическая служба Творческого объединения «Отечественные записки». Подробности в разделе «Защита прав».

 Yuri Saakian

 Demonopolization Is Not a Panacea.
-An Intervie
+An Interview

 Rail transport all over the world competes with other modes of transport but is not in itself a highly competitive sphere of business.
 In the situation of shortage of railroad infrastructure in Russia, demonopolization through division of the management of infrastructure and carriage services can only destabilize the industry.
 The way to solve the problem of efficiency and price formation is through the establishment of a reliable system of state tariff and antimonopoly regulation.